szwwx/MIFNet/README.md

 </div>
 Air quality monitoring is of utmost importance for safeguarding both the environment and human health.

 We introduce a self-supervised learning approach for air quality classification and propose a Masked Image Pre-training Network based on Frequency Domain Representation (MIFNet).
 We first collect a large number of unlabeled environmental images as training data, significantly enlarging the dataset while eliminating the need for manual annotation, thus reducing labor costs.
-The code is coming soon.
+The code and data are coming soon.

 <div align=center>
 <img src="https://github.com/szwwx/MIFNet/blob/main/struc.png" width="80%">